-- No matter how well-crafted or supported a measure is, there will be opponents – often unexpected and often noisy opponents.
-Competition over resources is always fierce, even when the recipients are young people.
+- Competition for resources is always fierce, even when the recipients are young people.
+No matter how well-crafted or supported a proposal is, there will be opponents – often unexpected and often noisy opponents.

-- Community-based non-profits must be a core party to this work, but they are inexperienced, often reluctant, unaware of their legal options and sometimes fearful of retribution by public funders.
+- Community-based non-profits must be core to this work, but they are inexperienced, often reluctant, unaware of their legal options and sometimes fearful of retribution by public funders.

-- Parents and young people are too seldom at the forefront of campaigns to reallocate resources.
+- Parents and young people are too seldom at the forefront of efforts to reallocate resources.

 - Advocates for children’s services are not used to raising political money.
-Campaigns for justice require resources.
+Ballot campaigns for justice require resources.
 This means developing new skills and new alliances.

-- The primary activity involved in passing a measure for funding children and youth services is outreach, communication and organizing.
+- The primary activity involved in increasing local funding or passing a measure for funding children and youth services is outreach, communication and organizing.
 While research, planning and policy development are essential, they should not over shadow the importance of what it takes to build a base of support.

-- Engaging youth as partners in creating and passing a measure can be powerful – and can change the process.
-Same with grassroots parents.
+- Engaging youth and parents as partners in increasing local funding or passing a measure can be powerful – and can change the process.

 - This is a marathon, not a sprint.
-Putting a measure on the ballot without the proper vetting and base-building can be a mistake.
-But if you wait too long to get started, you will never do it.
+Advocating for budget increases and preparing for a ballot measure requires homework – research, negotiating, base-building and more.
+But it also requires initiative and courage.
+If you wait too long to get started, you will never do it.

-- Elections are powerful – they not only create a mechanism to institutionalize funding and policy; but they are a platform like none other for communication to the public and to decision-makers.
+- Elections are powerful – they not only create a mechanism to institutionalize funding and policy, but they are also a platform like none other for communication to the public and to decision-makers.

-- Most leaders of efforts to get measure on the ballot say that it is harder than they anticipated, but also more exhilarating and they learn much more than they ever could have expected.
+- Most leaders of efforts to get local Children’s Budgets adopted or place measures on the ballot say that it is harder than they anticipated, but also more exhilarating and they learn much more than they ever could have expected.

 A GREAT OVERVIEW – Strategies, Challenges, Lessons Learned – a power point providing an overview of challenges, strategies and lessons learned from budget wars and ballot measure campaigns, 2019